Writer, Actor, Yoga Instructor, Teaching Artist & Event Host.

 (It's not my husband, though he’s a damn fine specimen).

 It's the relationship between body and imagination, physical life and creativity.
 Unlocking that connection unleashed my world.
 It changed the way I move and breathe and make stuff and feed my spirit.
 But I traveled a long, dusty, lonesome road to discover it.

 So now, in addition to keeping up my own artistic practices, I try to smooth the path for others.
 I love gathering people -especially women and artists of every kind - to move, breathe, sweat, explore new pathways to creativity, connect with kindred spirits, and experience flow together.
 Also to eat cheese, drink wine, and just commune.

 I offer a wide variety of innovative interdisciplinary classes, workshops, and events to stretch and strengthen body and imagination, and fire up your creative process.

 I'm a moderate health nut, immoderate talker, story junkie, and shameless shoe enthusiast, chronically torn between conflicting identities as ardent east coast urbanite and closet west coast hippie beach bum, who likes her city Atlantic but her ocean Pacific.
-I love great coffee and passable wine, funny people, books on paper, the New York Times, shelter magazines, large popcorns at small movies, Topanga Canyon at sunrise, the Hudson River at sunset, and an ocean dip whenever possible.
+I love great coffee, passable wine, and all the cheeses everywhere; also, funny people, books on paper, the New York Times, shelter magazines, large popcorns at small movies, Topanga Canyon at sunrise, the Hudson River at sunset, and an ocean dip whenever possible.